NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 The result is `0x3f 00 00 00`; its bit representation is `0011 1111 0000(6 times)` which can be rearranged as a floating point format `0(s) 0111 1110(exp) 0(23 0s, fraction)`.
 Apparently, it is a normalised value since the exponent is in the range of $1-255$.
 The bias is $127$ and `0111 1110` is $126$.
 Hence the $E=e-bias=126-127=-1$ and the fraction is $1.0$ after adding the implicit $1$.
 So we can get $V=(-1)^s\times 1.0\times 2^{-1}=0.5$.
 N.B.
 The fraction is $0$ NOT $2^{-1}$

+#### 3.4 Accessing Information

+##### 3.4.2 Data Movement Instructions

+- IA32 imposes the restriction that data from one place in memory could not be moved directly to another place in memory.
+Thus, moving data from memory to another place in memory typically needs two steps: move the data from memory to a register and then move the data from the register to memory.

 #### 3.7 Procedures

 ##### 3.7.2 Transferring Control